hgc123123/nyush-cluster/nyush-cluster/docs/slurm/background.md

 This is important to understand when requesting resources from the scheduler later on.

 First of all, a computer might offer a certain **feature** such as a specific hardware platform or special network connection.
-Examples for this on the BIH HPC are specific Intel processor generations such as `haswell` or the availability of Infiniband networking.
+Examples for this on the NYU Shanghai HPC are specific Intel processor generations such as `haswell` or the availability of RoCE networking.
 You can request these with so-called constraints; they are not allocated to specific jobs.

 Second, there are resources that are allocated to specific jobs.